srossella/crypto-dashboard-frontend/README.md

 ## Getting Started

-Before running the front end application, download and run the related backend project in the backend folder of this repo.
+Before running the front end application, download and run the related backend project in [Crypto dahsboard](https://github.com/srossella/crypto-dashboard-api).

 Then, follow the steps below.